weddingstefanandrian/weddingstefanandrian/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Stefan & Rian

 # Full name (for SEO)
 first_name: Alice
 last_name: Wu

 # Status emoji
-status:
+# status:
-  icon: ☕️
+#   icon: ☕️

 # Is this the primary user of the site?
 superuser: true